benibr/ansible-role-nspawn-container/README.md

 ## planned feature
 * static IP config inside the container
 * basic SSH key setup inside the container
+* skipping most of the steps if container already exists

 ## possible but not planned feature
 * base image create eg. with debootstrap